-The guitar, like the clarsach and fiddle, is another stringed instrument.
+The Guitar, like the clarsach and fiddle, is another stringed instrument.

-Unlike the clarsach and fiddle, it’s more immediately recognizable to those not steeped in Scottish culture.
+But, unlike the clarsach and fiddle, it’s more immediately recognizable to those not steeped in Scottish culture.

 But while guitar playing is a wider-ranging skill than clarsach playing, the Scottish style of guitar playing is as distinctive as any Scottish instrument.